GP2017-Absentie/Java_back-end/absentieAPI/docs/absentie/absentieMeldZiek.md

-meldAbsent
+meldZiek
 ----

-Adds absentie instance to the database.
+Method adds absentie objects for every lesson for the specified person for that day.

 * **URL**

-  /absentie/meldAbsent
+  /absentie/ziek

 * **Method:**